 Federation of Asian Canadian Lawyers – Former Board Director

-Centre for Immigrants and Community Services – Board Vice-Chair, Former Board Chair
+Centre for Immigrants and Community Services – Former Board Chair, Former Board Vice-Chair

 The Advocates’ Society – Member